 With PRK, no corneal flap is created.
 Instead, the thin outer layer of the cornea known as the epithelium is gently removed..
 This happens before reshaping the cornea with the excimer laser.
 Reshaping of the cornea allows for light rays to be focused in a crisp image on the retina.
 The epithelium grows back in a few days after surgery.
 The second part of the surgery with the excimer laser is essentially the same for LASIK and PRK.

 The final results of PRK are comparable to LASIK.
 The only other difference is that recovery from PRK may take several days, and the healing process is a little slower.
 Patients can be more uncomfortable until the epithelium grows back.
 The eyes may feel scratchy and irritated.
 Vision improvement with LASIK is usually faster, whereas PRK can take a few weeks.

 For patients with extreme nearsightedness who are not LASIK candidates, the Visian ICL™ Implantable Collamer® Lens can be a very effective alternative.
 Currently, ICLs are not FDA-approved for farsightedness or astigmatism.
 The Visian ICL is a soft gel-like lens.
 It’s placed inside the eye, in front of the eye’s natural lens.
 The Visian ICL is sometimes called a “phakic implantable contact lens”.
 This is because it resembles how prescription contact lenses function.
 But it is smaller, and intended to be permanently placed.
 Unlike regular contacts, Visian ICLs do not need cleaning or maintenance.

 Wondering if laser vision correction is right for you?
-Schedule a LASIK consultation at See Clearly Vision in Tysons Corner, VA, Arlington, VA, or Rockville, MD to find out now!
+Schedule a LASIK consultation at See Clearly Vision in Tysons Corner, VA, or Arlington, VA to find out now!